• Skip to primary navigation

 It’s fair to be concerned about inventory and how it’ll affect your options, but it really shouldn’t be the single factor that dictates your homebuying journey.
 Inventory remains relatively low across the country, but it doesn’t have to be a blocker – especially since you’re only buying one home.

 Seasonality also isn’t the primary driver of inventory.
-While historically, the fall can be a slower season for homebuying, there are several reasons why this fall may actually be a smart time to shop:
+While historically, the fall can be a slower season for homebuying, there are several reasons why this fall may actually be a smart time to shop

 1. The rush of families looking to purchase homes before the start of the school year has died down.
 That means fewer competing offers and less pressure to move quickly.